SmartcitySantiagoChile/S3FileUploader/README.md

 optional arguments:
   -h, --help            show this help message and exit --omit-filename-check It Accepts filenames with distinct format to YYYY-mm-dd.*
-  --replace             replace file if exists in bucket, default behavior ask to user
+  --replace             It replaces file if exists in bucket, default behavior ask to user a confirmation
 ```

  ### Comando delete_object_in_s3.py
 ```
 python delete_object_in_s3.py nombre_archivo nombre_bucket
 ```